What does self-determination mean for individuals who experience disabilities?

-In the past, people experiencing developmental disabilities have been denied the rights of self-determination.
-For this reason, it is our mission to assist individuals to live empowered, self-determined lives shaped by their own choices and connections to the community.
+In the past, people experiencing intellectual and/or developmental disabilities have been denied the rights of self-determination.
+For this reason, it is the mission of Community Pathways to assist people who experience disabilities to live empowered, self-determined lives shaped by their own choices and connections to the community.

 The following principles of self-determination are foundational to Community Pathways' delivery of brokerage services: